 FINRA now offers the online delivery of select qualification exams.
-The exams available are the Securities Industry Essentials (SIE), Series 6, Series 7 and the North American Securities Administrators Association (NASAA) Series 63, Series 65 and Series 66; and the National Futures Association (NFA) Series 3, Series 30, Series 31, Series 32 and Series 34.
+The exams available are the Securities Industry Essentials (SIE), Series 6 and Series 7; the North American Securities Administrators Association (NASAA) Series 63, Series 65 and Series 66; and the National Futures Association (NFA) Series 3, Series 30, Series 31, Series 32 and Series 34.

 |Candidate Online Testing:||Additional Quick Links:|

 There are a number of technical and procedural requirements you need to be able to meet or be aware of before you can sit for a remotely proctored test appointment.
 Please carefully review the information provided in this section.

 In order to access Prometric's ProProctorTM system, you will be required to download and install the ProProctor application from the Prometric website as well as perform a System Check.
 This will ensure that your laptop or desktop operating system meets the minimum requirements.
 We recommend you complete this step prior to scheduling your online testing appointment.
 For complete details, please review the ProProctor User Guide.

 If you are using your company-issued equipment to take this exam online, note that your company may have several restrictions that will not allow you to install and or use this software.
 It is important that you contact your company's technical support to ensure a smooth testing experience.